Uptane Standard for Design and Implementation 2.1.0

 For each Targets metadata file on the repository, the Snapshot metadata SHALL contain the following information:

-- The filename and version number of the each Targets metadata file on the repository
+- The filename and version number of the Targets metadata file.

 5.2.5.
 Timestamp metadata